Tutorial for Linear Dimensions¶

 import ezdxf

-doc = ezdxf.new('R2010', setup=True)
+doc = ezdxf.new("R2010", setup=True)

-# Add new dimension entities to the modelspace
+# Add new dimension entities to the modelspace:

 msp = doc.modelspace()

-# Add a LINE entity, not required
+# Add a LINE entity for visualization, not required to create the DIMENSION

 msp.add_line((0, 0), (3, 0))

-# Add a horizontal dimension, default dimension style is 'EZDXF'
+dimstyle="EZDXF", # default dimension style

-# Necessary second step, to create the BLOCK entity with the dimension geometry.
+# Necessary second step to create the BLOCK entity with the dimension geometry.

-# rendering call.
+# the entity and the rendering call.

 dim.render()